davidtwco/rfcs/text/0000-build-std/4-proposal.md

 - No further customisation of the pre-built standard library through any means other than the profile in `Cargo.toml`
 - No new C dependencies on the standard library
+- The standard library continues to exist in its own workspace, with its own lockfile
+- The name of the `test` crate becomes stable (but not its interface)
+- The `panic-unwind` and `compiler-builtins-mem` `sysroot` features become stable so Cargo can refer to them
+  - This should not necessitate a "stable/unstable features" mechanism, rather a guarantee from the library team that they're happy for these to stay

 > [!NOTE]
 >